An Overview Of Our Solution

 We partner with FMCG companies as our supplier where we buy the products without packaging in jerry cans at discounted price.
 This is achieved through cost reduction for FMCGs by exploiting the arbitrage between products sold in sachets and products sold in bulk; and reducing their packaging costs.

 Return on investment: How much did it cost to implement these activities?
 How do your results above compare to this investment?

-So far we raised US$ 200k which allowed us to build a team, develop two mobile apps (customer and seller), and create prototypes of our dispensing technology, and pilot to have 10 refill stations running.
-We are currently raising a seed round in order to further commercialize our technology and scale our model, and hope to run completely on revenues in the next 24 months.
+Last year we raised an angel round of US$ 200k which allowed us to build a team, develop two mobile apps (customer and seller), and create prototypes of our dispensing technology, and have 25 refill stations running.
+We recently raised our pre-seed round and are looking to raise a seed round soon in order to further commercialize our technology and scale our model, and hope to run completely on revenues in the next 24 months.

 How could we successfully replicate this solution elsewhere?

 The most prominent example is Algramo, a Chilean company, that sells consumer products as refills through refill vending machines, and has over 2,000 stations running, and expanding to several other countries.
 Further, there is Milk ATMS, a company in Kenya selling milk and oil as refills to low-income customers.

 The model is very scalable, but since Indonesia is the second-largest ocean plastic polluter and a huge economy of 280 million people, our immediate focus is on scaling across Indonesia.